Roger Williams University

 To repeat another review-Where does all of our money go?
 Tuition is outrageous, but there is very little to show for it, except for the President's house that cost millions of dollars to build, yet, he doesn't even live there...and let us not forget the special dance studio he had built for his 14 year old daughter!
 Law Student apartments don't have constant hot water, and many students are squished into rooms meant to house fewer then they are.

 They constantly reassure us (lie) that will find jobs and pass the bar, but most grads can't find work (or even pass the bar.)This school is a scam!

+But yeah, Roger Williams is a definite scam.
+If you have $30,000 burning a hole in your pocket, feel free to enroll.
+Chances are terribly low that youre going to graduate.
+They clearly pull the same crap that Cooley does -- accept a lot of students knowing full well that a large percent of them will not complete the first year.
+Its hard wired into the system there that a large number of students CANT finish the first year.
 Just one of many scams that that place is running.
 If you didnt get in anywhere else and youre a high stakes gambler, perhaps give it a go.
 Otherwise forget it.
 Actually, even if it is the only place you get in (other than Cooley, of course which should also be avoided) Id recommend re-evalutating your options.
 There are other things to do.
 But if you really want to go to law school, just get a job in a law firm or something and re-apply to legitamate schools next year.

 Disclaimer: StudentsReview makes no claims, promises, or guarantees about the accuracy, completeness, or adequacy of the contents of this site, and expressly disclaims liability for errors and omissions in the contents of this site.
 Furthermore, StudentsReview is not affiliated with any University or Institution.